-The Lincolnshire Archives have plans of the woods as well as a specification in 1843 for planting 18 acres at 4' spacings.
+The Lincolnshire Archives have plans of the woods as well as a specification in 1843 for planting 28 acres at 4' spacings.
+Amongst other items it requires the planting to be done by local parishoners.
+247 acres at Fulsby Wood were replanted, and new woods in many other places.
 The estate has many wonderful woods and many mature trees which add a further dimension and interest.

-George Bell was land Agent for 29 years at Revesby.
+George Bell was land Agent for nearly 30 years at Revesby (from 1842 to 1872).
 During the term of his office there were several purchases and sales including:-